GEOFF MATTOCK - 1971

 7TH MARCH 1970 - CLORE CUP - FUTURE TEAM MATES MATTOCK AND FRY SHAKE HANDS WHILST FUTURE BROTHER-IN-LAW, COLLINS, ADMIRES HIS TROPHY

 Today, Mattock remains a modest man.
-Asked if he would take part in an interview for British Skating Legends he respectfully declined.
+Asked if he would take part in a video interview for British Skating Legends he respectfully declined.
 Mattock doesn't believe himself to be a "legend" and of course that is his prerogative.
 But on reflection we can at least say this about him.
 Mattock was a late starter in terms of speed skating but very quickly established himself as one of the British elite.
 He broke into a national team at a time when skating in Britain was at it's peak internationally.
 The country had just had a World Champion and Mattock was taking medals in Europe when legends within the sport internationally were ever present.
 He may not have ever established himself as "the best skater" but he was a successful skater.
 Not only that but he held his own in an era known for great skaters, both domestically and internationally.
 He helped bridge the gap between the old guard and the new and it was through people like him that other skaters pushed themselves harder to try and break into the British team.
-Geoff Mattock may not consider himself to be a British Skating Legend, but he should at least be spoken about in the same breath.
+Geoff Mattock may not consider himself to be a British skating legend, but he should at least be spoken about in the same breath.